The Art of Unburdening

 A Nashville resident since 2005, Dave Isaacs has become best known as a music educator and the "guitar guru of Music Row" through his studio Nashville Guitar Guru and his many online guitar courses.
 His 2019 book “The Perpetual Beginner: a musician’s path to lifelong learning” was acclaimed by Publishers Weekly as “a delightful blend of memoir and music instruction”.

-LeeAnn Love (April 1workshop) is a professional artist and expressive arts therapist whose mixed media work explores movement, color, and impermanence.
+LeeAnn Love (visual art workshops) is a professional artist and expressive arts therapist whose mixed media work explores movement, color, and impermanence.
 She has exhibited nationally and internationally, with shows at Out of the Blue Gallery (Cambridge, MA), ClearStory Arts (Chattanooga), and Gallery27 (Scotland).
 She was Artist in Residence for Williamson County Schools and has completed multiple public mural projects.

 She earned her master’s in Expressive Therapies from Lesley University and has since founded both Heal with heART, her private counseling practice, and MyCanvas, a mobile art therapy initiative for at-risk youth.
 LeeAnn currently supervises new art therapists and consults with the Healing Arts Project Inc. (HAPI), providing workshops for adults in recovery.
 She divides her time between Nashville, TN and East Lothian, Scotland.

-A celebrated choreographer, dancer, and storyteller, Mark Lamb blends movement and narrative with heartfelt artistry.
+A celebrated choreographer, dancer, and storyteller, Mark Lamb (storytelling and movement workshop) blends movement and narrative with heartfelt artistry.
 Praised by The New York Times for his “quietly celebratory” work, he has shared his powerful stories on The Moth Radio Hour and PBS's Stories from the Stage.
 His storytelling excellence was recognized when he won the National Storytelling Festival with his tribute story to Dolly Parton.

-Use this Google form to register or be added to our workshop email list!
+Use this Google form to be added to our workshop email list!

 This project made possible by